Jeep Compass: Five Features We Would’ve Liked

 These would have definitely made it a no-brainer

 When Jeep launched the Compass at a starting price of just Rs 14.95 lakh, we were left astonished.
-A car that draws its recipe from a brand as established as Jeep is in the world of sports utility vehicles (SUVs), and tops out at Rs 20.65 lakh is something that every enthusiast craves.
+A car that draws its recipe from a brand as established as Jeep is in the world of sports utility vehicles (SUVs), and topped out at Rs 20.65 lakh is something that every enthusiast craves (the prices as on 10 July 2018 start from Rs 15.35 lakh and max out at Rs 21.94 lakh).
 The Jeep Compass is available in ten different trims, covering two options each for engines and transmissions.
 The baby Jeep also offers 4x4 capability in its top-spec Limited trim, but only with its diesel motor.

 All that is great and the car does come loaded with features that you’d expect from a car in this price bracket.
 To top that, the Compass is the most powerful of all its rivals and gets some segment-first features like electronic power brake, built-in compass and dual-stage passenger airbags.
 But we do feel that the absence of some features have left the Compass a bit shorthanded against the competition.
 Here’s a list of five such features and their addition, we feel, would have made the Jeep Compass a no-brainer: